 The phyllos must be layered in such a way, so that they overhang from the baking tin.
 After the filling is added, they are folded one by one, on top of the filling.
 This way the filling is sealed inside and not oozing from the sides.

-When we finish adding the layers on top, we lightly scare the pieces but without reaching the cream.
+When we finish adding the layers on top, we lightly score the pieces but without reaching the cream.
 This way it will allow steam to come out and when baked the pieces will be cut easily, without cracking.

 Note: These tips apply when making any other recipe, using store bought or homemade phyllo.